When Gallbladder Surgery Goes Wrong

 Gallbladder surgeries are often performed using laparoscopic techniques.
 These techniques involve smaller incisions that minimize scars and often lead to faster recovery.
 Unfortunately, the limitations of laparoscopic surgery can also lead to otherwise preventable complications, particularly when an inexperienced surgeon is performing the operation.

 Throughout Texas, the gallbladder surgery injury attorneys at Winckler & Harvey, L.L.P, represent individuals who have suffered due to errors in the operating room.
-We have decades of experience in cases involving private medical facilities as well as government employees at military and VA hospitals.

 In every case, we work collaboratively with clients to deliver substantial results, paying close attention to their medical needs, financial needs and their desire to prevent such injuries from happening again.
-Reach our Austin, Texas, office online or by telephone at 512-593-7399 (toll free at 888-640-1800) to schedule a free initial consultation.
+Reach our Austin, Texas, office online or by telephone at 512-593-7399 (toll free us) to schedule a free initial consultation.

 Austin Attorneys Handling Surgeon Malpractice Cases Throughout Texas